JabRef/user-documentation/en/contributing/how-to-improve-the-help-page.md

 # How to Improve the Help Page

-Here is a quick start guide on how to improve help pages in the [Jabref User Documentation](https://docs.jabref.org).
+Here is a quick start guide on how to improve help pages in the [JabRef User Documentation](https://docs.jabref.org).

 ## Prerequisite

-The Jabref help pages are hosted at [GitBook](https://www.gitbook.com) with integration to GitHub, which provides version control based on [git](https://git-scm.com).
+The JabRef help pages are hosted at [GitBook](https://www.gitbook.com) with integration to GitHub, which provides version control based on [git](https://git-scm.com).
 In order to edit or create a JabRef help page, you need a GitHub account.
 You can sign up [here](https://github.com/join) for free.
 If you already have an account, please make sure that you are signed in.

 ## Editing Help Pages directly in the browser